Delayed Hawkes birth-death processes: Discussion and concluding remarks

-We have introduced the delayed Hawkes process and a family of point processes having sojourn-time dependent excitation, containing Hawkes, delayed Hawkes and the ephemerally self-exciting process as special cases, for which existence, uniquess and stability is proved.
-By making use of its cluster representation, we have seen that this family of models is highly tractable.
-For the delayed Hawkes process, we were able to describe a scaling limit, to describe heavy-tailed and heavy-traffic behaviour, and we showed that the delayed Hawkes infinite server queue is stochastically dominated by the Hawkes-fed infinite server queue.
-In the Markovian case, we provided a recursive procedure to calculate the moments of a network of delayed Hawkes infinite server queues explicitly.
-In the univariate case, we were able to be make this procedure more specific.
-We also described stationary distributions and heavy-traffic behaviour in the Markovian case.
+We have formally introduced the delayed Hawkes process, and a rich family of point processes having sojourn-time dependent excitation, containing Hawkes, delayed Hawkes and the ephemerally self-exciting process as special cases.
+The delayed Hawkes process arises naturally in applications and has turned out to be remarkably tractable, admitting a cluster process representation in the linear case enabling transform characterizations by a fixed-point equation and the analysis of heavy-tailed asymptotics.
+The effect of delays has been made visible in a scaling limit that is markedly different from its classical, non-delayed counterpart.
+Furthermore, using a method that one can describe as \emph{genealogical coupling}, we have demonstrated that the delayed Hawkes birth-death process is stochastically dominated by a comparable Hawkes-fed birth-death process.
+In the Markovian case, we have provided a recursive procedure to calculate the moments of a network of delayed Hawkes birth-death processes explicitly.

-For further research, several branches may be interesting. \begin{itemize} \item In Theorem \ref{FCLT}, we could only state our FCLTs on an interval bounded away from $0$.
-We may want to study the behaviour on an interval $[0,\epsilon]$ including $0$ as well. \item In the scaling limit for $\alpha\in(\frac12,1)$, as discussed in Remark \ref{otheralpha}, it would be interesting to identify $\mathbb E[N_\alpha^T(v)]$.
-In the same remark, we saw that for $\alpha\in(\frac12,1)$, we still find a Brownian limit, while for $\alpha=1$ and service times taking values in the unit interval, we asked ourselves whether it is reasonable to expect short-range dependence.